Assumption Island: History

 Assumption Island was discovered by Captain Nicolas Morphey on 14 August 1756, and was named after the religious feast of the next day.

 In 1908, the island was leased to Mr H. Savy of Mahé, who built a coconut plantation there.

 The first settlement was in the northern part of the island.

 During a visit two years later, he realized the guano potential of the island.
 The villagers transferred their labor force to a guano mining camp that operated from 1907 until 1983.
 The camp was the location of the current village.
 Later, the villagers were employed as fishermen, usually of bêche-de-mer, until it was declared protected.

 In the mid-1960s, the island was proposed as an American military base, including a deep-sea port.
 After strong protests from environmental organizations, the plan was rejected.
 In 1990, the airfield was built.

-In 2024, Assomption Island is leased for 90 years to a Qatari investment group for $50 million.
+In 2024, Assumption Island was leased for 90 years to a Qatari investment group for $50 million.